-The Great Room (not currently open due to Covid) was once the upper level of the original Caldwell Barn.
+The Great Room was once the upper level of the original Caldwell Barn.
 It was completely renovated in 2014, The magnificent balcony offering a panoramic view of our lovely landscaped 8 acres, and fireplace set the stage for our delicious home-made breakfasts.
 In addition, one floor below the Great Room is a Bridal Suite where a bridal party can gather to dress and prepare for the big event.
 There is also a separate Spa area where couples massages are available.

 Experience the pleasures of early 19th-century living at our romantic inn.
 Relax in the same room that John Caldwell and his family did more than 210 years ago.
 The Parlor, with its classic ceilings, crown molding, beautiful marble-trimmed fireplace, Hudson Valley landscape paintings, a comfy sofa, and beautiful individual chairs provides guest with a place to relax, read, or chat with other guests.

 On the cooler evenings, light the gas fireplace to help get the chill out!

 The Front Room

 ”If the walls could talk”….The Front Room with its elegantly curved back wall, marble-trimmed coal-burning fireplace, dining table and chairs and two easy chairs.
 On quiet days, take advantage of the high-speed Wi-Fi and use the room as your “away office.”